 - Art Encounters is open to artists and/or artist teams over 18 years of age.

 - All work must be the result of an independent and/or team effort that is original in concept and not the product of instructional guidance.

-- By submitting artwork, the artist agrees that their work may end up in any of the participating locations – Castle Rock, Highlands Ranch, Lone Tree and/or Parker.
+- By submitting artwork, the artist agrees that their work may end up in any of the participating locations – Castle Rock, Highlands Ranch, Lone Tree, Parker and Roxborough.

-- All entries must be accompanied by a description of the installation process.
-If an artist does not specify equipment that is needed for installation in their application and that equipment is needed, then it is at the expense of the artist to make any necessary arrangements for the equipment to ensure proper installation.
+- All entries must be accompanied by a description of the installation process, specific to each sculpture submitted.
+If an artist does not specify equipment needed for installation in their application and that equipment is needed, it will be at the expense of the artist to make any necessary arrangements for the equipment to ensure proper installation.
 Pedestals, ground mounts and ready mix will be supplied for each selected entry based on the requirements submitted in their entry.

-- Artists must let each jurisdiction know how to maintain the piece – including cleaning products and methods.
-Each jurisdiction is responsible for maintaining the pieces throughout the exhibition and performs regular evaluations and maintenance of installed piece.
+- Artists must inform jurisdictions on how to maintain the piece, including cleaning products and methods.
+Each jurisdiction is responsible for maintaining the piece throughout the exhibition and performs regular evaluations and maintenance of the installed piece.

 - All work must be for sale and remain the same price throughout the show as submitted on the entry form.
 All work must remain on display throughout the indicated time frame of the show.

 - All artists whose sculptures are selected will receive a stipend of $800, payable after completion of the installation process.